What Students are saying about GWOS..

 Who takes Gender and Women’s Studies Courses?

 Many students take courses in Gender and Women’s Studies because they are interested in learning more about diversity and the role of gender in society and culture.
-Both women and men take Gender and Women’s Studies courses because they want to study topics that are personally meaningful to them as well as intellectually engaging.
+People of all genders take Gender and Women’s Studies courses because they want to study topics that are personally meaningful to them as well as intellectually engaging.
 Students also enroll in our courses because they recognize the value that employers place on a broad liberal arts education and are interested in the excellent preparation for four year institutions that a major in Gender and Women’s Studies offers students.
 In general, students enroll in Gender and Women’s Studies courses because they are curious about one or more of the following:

 - How ideas about gender influence their own lives and experience